Azure-Samples/load-testing-restricted-public-access/README.md

 Below the list of arguments associated with 'load-testing-tool.sh':

-- -a  Sets iactool action {login, install, createconfig, deploy, undeploy, deploytest, undeploytest, opentest, runtest, closetest}
+- -a  Sets load-testing-tool action {login, install, createconfig, deploy, undeploy, deploytest, undeploytest, opentest, runtest, closetest}
-- -c  Sets the iactool configuration file
+- -c  Sets the load-testing-tool configuration file
 - -r  Sets the Azure Region for the deployment

 #### Installing the pre-requisites on the host machine